jsade/obsidian-vale/README.md

 **Method 2: Results Panel**
 - Open the Vale panel from the sidebar:
 	- Use `Vale: Check document` command to run check and open panel
-	- Use `Vale: Open Vale panel` command to just open the panel
+	- Use `Vale: Open panel` command to just open the panel
 - Click an alert to jump to its location in the editor
 - Review all issues in one place